pace-neutrons/Horace/documentation/adr/0018-algorithm-migration-to-paged-files.md

 This switch will present as a sudden, unexpected performance drop.
 Display of a console message will aid users in understanding the change.
 - Paging will not be generally enabled.
-All SQW object will continue to work with existing (unmodified) algorithms
+All SQW object will continue to work with existing (unmodified) algorithms.
-- Paging can be switched “on” simply supporting developer activity
+- Paging can be switched “on” simply supporting developer activity.
-- If paging is enabled, i.e. the filename API used, and the SQW file is less that page sized, the operation will be performed in memory giving improved performance
+- If paging is enabled, i.e. the filename API used, and the SQW file is less that page sized, the operation will be performed in memory giving improved performance.
 - A single implementation of each algorithm will be created that will work for paged and in-memory data.
-- The paged SQW file created by the filename API must not be returned from the algorithm call to prevent "page leakage" and unexpected failures elsewhere in the application
+- The paged SQW file created internally by an algorithm's filename API must not be returned from the algorithm call.
+Doing so would "leak" paged data objects and result in unexpected failures elsewhere in the application.
 - Existing algorithms will continue to work on **unpaged data**.
-The behaviour if executed on **paged** data is undefined (should this throw an error?)
+The behaviour if they are executed on **paged** data is undefined.

+This situation will only arise if a paged `sqw` object is explicitly created by a user and passed in, or as a result of page "leakage" resulting from an error in the implementation of an algorithm.
 - Once all algorithms are updated, the default behaviour of SQW will be changed from unpaged to paged.
 Any code in the wrapper methods removing paged intermediate objects may be dropped.